boryspaulewicz/bhsdtr/ordinal/Readme.md

 ![](Figs/unnamed-chunk-2-1.svg)

-The number of parameters in this model matches the degrees of freedom in the data, which means that the model is saturated, which means that it always fits the data, but it does not mean that there is no uncertainty associated with the estimates of its parameters.
+The number of parameters in this model matches the degrees of freedom in the data (if the data are aggregated), which means that the model is saturated, which means that it always fits the data, but it does not mean that there is no uncertainty associated with the estimates of its parameters.

 We will be using this dataset...